-- An information center has been set up in the Office of Student Advisement & Retention in Room 160 of the Campus. - The Student Advisement & Retention Office may be contacted for information, counseling or referral concerning substance abuse. - The Office of Student Advisement & Retention sponsors events that promote healthy, drug-free lifestyles. - 4.
-Instructors will incorporate drug and alcohol prevention materials into their classes when appropriate.
+- An information center has been set up in the Student Advising and Retention Center in Room 160 of the Student Services building. - The Student Advising and Retention Center Office may be contacted for information, counseling or referral concerning substance abuse. - 3.
+The Student Advising and Retention Center sponsors events that promote healthy, drug-free lifestyles. - Instructors will incorporate drug and alcohol prevention materials into their classes when appropriate.